surgieboi/backendless-ecommerce-platform/README.md

 ## Contribute

-If you like the idea behind BEP and want to become a contributor - do not hesitate and check our list of the active issues or contact us directly via bep@dola.me.
+If you like the idea behind BEP and want to become a contributor - do not hesitate and check our list of the active issues or contact us directly via bep@dola.me or [join our Discord](https://discord.gg/9ZbKMHa).

 If you have discovered a :ant: or have a feature suggestion, feel free to create an issue on Github.